controlecidadao/samantha_ia/README.md

  ---

-✅ Displays model's metadata when selected.
+✅ Displays model's token vocabulary when selected and _Learning mode_ is activated.

+This check box remains disabled when _Learning mode_ is not activated.

 ---